JordanKarp/karp_recipes/README.md

 A fully functioning online database for recipes, featuring:

-- Homepage with login system and a random recipe.
+- Homepage with a random recipe and a navigation bar.
-- Browse recipes by title, category or tag.
+- Browse all recipes by title, by category, or by tag.
 - View full recipe details, including commments and ratings.
 - Search functionality.
-- Authenticated login system.
+- Authenticated registration and login system.

 As a logged in user:

-- Create, update, and delete on recipes, categories and tags.
+- Create, update, and delete on recipes, categories, and tags.
 - Leave a comment and a rating on recipes.
 - View other users and their comments, ratings, and changes.
 - View all database changes.